mrzool/s-town/source/06-episode6.md

 (Canaan Smith's Love you Like That: Slow as the Mississippi, strong as a fifth of whiskey, steady as a Tom Petty track, girl, I wanna love, wanna love you like that, deeper than a sunset sky, sweeter than muscadine wine, all night till the sun comes back, I wanna love, wanna love, wanna love you like that…)

 Did John ever have love in his life?
-Not ‘I really feel something for this kid Tyler' love, but Mississippi river love, fifth of whiskey love, muscadine wine Tom Petty track all night till the sun come back love?
+Not 'I really feel something for this kid Tyler' love, but Mississippi river love, fifth of whiskey love, muscadine wine Tom Petty track all night till the sun come back love?
 Or even a quieter, steadier, maybe even longer love?
 Did John ever have a relationship resembling any of that?
 Or did he spend the entirety of a lifetime without it?

 One night in October 2015, as I was getting married actually, an email showed up in my inbox.
 No, I was not checking my email during my wedding.
 I noticed it the following week.
 "Hello sir," it began.
 "My name is Olen Long and I was a friend of John B. McLemore for 12 years.
 I recently learned of his death."
 Olen Long.
 I had never heard that name before, and it was not on John's contact list that he left behind after his suicide.
 Olen goes on to explain in his email that he had corresponded with a friend of John's who was on the list, whom I had spoken to, and that man told Olen about me, that I was doing a story about John.
 "Can you let me know when the segment will air?"
 Olen writes.
 "I would very much like to listen.
 Also I need to know the radio station number, AM or FM, thank you."